tomatillodesign/tomatillo-design-style-salvage-2025/readme.txt

 == Installation ==

-**Important:** To ensure auto-updates work correctly, make sure the plugin folder is named `tomatillo-design-style-salvage-2025` (without `-main` or other suffixes).

 **Method 1: Download from GitHub**
 1. Download the latest release from GitHub
-2. Extract and rename the folder to `tomatillo-design-style-salvage-2025` if needed
-3. Upload to `/wp-content/plugins/tomatillo-design-style-salvage-2025`
+2. Extract to `/wp-content/plugins/` (no need to rename - works with or without `-main` suffix)
-4. Activate the plugin through the 'Plugins' screen in WordPress
+3. Activate the plugin through the 'Plugins' screen in WordPress

 **Method 2: Direct Installation**
 1. Clone or download the repository
-2. Place it in `/wp-content/plugins/tomatillo-design-style-salvage-2025`
+2. Place it in `/wp-content/plugins/`
 3. Activate the plugin through the 'Plugins' screen in WordPress

 **Configuration:**